 The Rice County Commission on Aging, working in partnership with the Rice County Historical society, is offering a half day workshop on the basics of being on a nonprofit governing board.
 This course will be led by Sue Elliot, Executive Director of the Rice County Council on Aging and Maggie Carlson, Director/Curator of collections at the Coronado Quivira Museum.

 Rod and Pam Smith of Sterling and Mark and Roxie Douglas of Hutchinson announce the engagement of their children, Lydia Smith and Brent Douglas.
 Grandparents of the bride-elect are Alvin and Delores Grose of Great Bend, Dale and Marlene Smith of Nickerson and Phyllis Salter of Oklahoma.
 Grandparents of the prospective groom are Charles and Kay German of Hutchinson and the late William and Polly Douglas.

 Calvin E. Brady of LaCrosse will celebrated his 96th birthday on Jan.
 17.

-Adell Johnson will celebrate her 100 birthday on Jan 17 with a card shower.
+Loma McAtee of Lyons, will celebrate her 85th birthday on Feb.
+5 with a card shower.

 The following well-balanced and nutritious Friendship Meals will be served for lunch at the Great Bend Senior Center, 2005 Kansas Ave.
 Meals are served with milk; donations for coffee and tea are accepted.